jpweber/jpweber.io/content/blog/a-look-at-tokenrequest-api.md

   File containing PEM-encoded x509 RSA or ECDSA private or public keys, used to verify ServiceAccount tokens.
 The specified file can contain multiple keys, and the flag can be specified multiple times with different files.
 If unspecified, ``--tls-private-key-file` is used.
 Must be specified when ``--service-account-signing-key` is provided

 * **service-account-issuer:**
   Identifier of the service account token issuer.
-The issuer will assert this identifier in `iss` claim of issued tokens.
+The issuer will assert this identifier in the `iss` claim of issued tokens.
 This value is a string or URI.

 * **service-account-api-audiences:**
   Identifiers of the API.
 The service account token authenticator will validate that tokens used against the API are bound to at least one of these audiences.
 If the `--service-account-issuer` flag is configured and this flag is not, this field defaults to a single element list containing the issuer URL.